EvaPanou/Applied-Bioinformatics-Thesis/[07] LIMMA_DE_analysis/DE_Analysis/A_SLE_vs_Healthy/FDR0.05/README.md

 4. **Added biological depth:** At FDR 0.05, supplementary pathways emerge (e.g., *cytokine-mediated signaling, antigen processing, neutrophil activation*), expanding the immune context of the response.

 5. **Complementary to FDR 0.01 results:** These DEGs are not contradictory but rather **an extended view** of the same underlying disease biology — providing a richer feature pool for pathway analysis and machine learning.

----

-## Suggested downstream analyses

-- Compare these results directly with the stricter FDR 0.01 set to distinguish **core vs peripheral** components of the SLE signature.

-- Use this broader DEG set for **GO/KEGG enrichment**, expecting to see interferon and cytokine terms with higher gene counts.

-- Include these genes in **UpSet plots** to visualize overlap across pregnancy stages.

-- Use both FDR0.01 and FDR0.05 lists to test ML model robustness to feature selection thresholds.

----

-## Thesis interpretation guidance

-- The **qualitative pattern is identical** to the FDR 0.01 subset — SLE remains defined by heightened antiviral and interferon activity.

-- Quantitatively, this threshold reveals a **wider network of immune-related genes**, providing additional targets for discussion and enrichment.

-- In your Results section, emphasize that **statistical stringency (FDR 1% vs 5%) does not alter biological interpretation**, underscoring reproducibility and robustness.